redwarewolf/red-leveler/README.md

 *"I love it!
 It's wonderful"* - My Mom.

-*"I came for the level, I stayed for the lack of ads"* - Anonymous User, probably
+*"I came for the level, I stayed for blackjack"* - Anonymous User, probably